MilosMosovsky/terminator/README.md

 - `Performer -> [Role -> [Ability], Role -> [Ability, ...]]`
 - `Performer -> AnyEntity -> [Ability, ...]`

+It tries to mimic [https://en.wikipedia.org/wiki/Attribute-based_access_control](https://en.wikipedia.org/wiki/Attribute-based_access_control) and allow to define any policy which is needed.

 Here is a small example:

 ```elixir